 In 2008, the original Red Sonja character met her apparent death in Red Sonja #34, and journeyed through the underworld while contemplating her life and destiny.
 She was then reincarnated into the body of a different woman of another time and place in Red Sonja #35, beginning a new continuity in the series.

 However, the reincarnated Sonja now only had the physique of a sheltered noblewoman, making Osin's task difficult.
-Though she was able to exhibit flashes of her former reflexes, she no longer possessed the peak-level athleticism or the formidable powers granted her by the goddess Scathath (whose own divine powers had also faded due to belief in her having waned).
+Though she was able to exhibit flashes of her former reflexes, she no longer possessed the peak-level athleticism or formidable powers granted her by the goddess Scathath (whose own divine powers had also faded due to belief in her having waned).
 But like her original incarnation, Sonja proved to be a quick study and regained considerable fighting skill faster than expected.
-She then disguised herself and infiltrated Lucan Martur's gang of pirates in order to get closer to her husband's assassins and exact revenge.
+She then disguised herself and infiltrated Lucan Martur's gang of pirates in order to get closer to her husband's assassins and exact revenge, which she eventually accomplished.

 Major Story Arcs

 The Celestial One